gt-etextiles-hacking/GestureStudio/README.md

-# JacquardUtils
+# Gesture Studio

 ## Components

-1. Utilities for converting, visualizing, and annotating raw hexstring Jacquard Data (length = 15)
+1. Utilities for converting, visualizing, and annotating raw hexstring Jacquard Gesture Data (length = 15)

 2. Script for training a new gesture using annotated data